-ToSTNeT, the off-auction trading system of the Tokyo Stock Exchange, accommodates the following four types of transactions: single-stock trading, basket trading, closing-price trading, and off-floor corporate share repurchases.
+Toten, the off-auction trading system of the Tokyo Stock Exchange, accommodates the following four types of transactions: single-stock trading, basket trading, closing-price trading, and off-auction corporate share repurchases.

-Single-Stock Trading: Under the single-stock trading system, investors can effect transactions in an individual stock issue at a price within plus-minus 7% (\pm 5 when 7% of the price is less than \pm 5) of the last price of the issue on the floor or some other reference price as specified.
+Single-Stock Trading: Under the single-stock trading system, investors can effect transactions in an individual stock issue at a price within plus-minus 7% (¥5 when 7% of the price is less than ¥5) of the last price of the issue on the floor or some other reference price as specified.

-Basket Trading: The basket-trading system enables investors to trade baskets of a minimum of 15 stocks worth at least ± 100 million in aggregate value within plus-minus 5% of the value of the basket based on the last prices of the component issues on the floor or some other reference prices as specified.
+Basket Trading: The basket-trading system enables investors to trade baskets of a minimum of 15 stocks worth at least ¥100 million in aggregate value within plus-minus 5% of the value of the basket based on the last prices of the component issues on the floor or some other reference prices as specified.

-Closing-Price Trading: Under the closing-price trading system, off-auction orders of investors are matched, in principle, based on time priority before the morning and afternoon sessions and after the afternoon sessions at the closing prices of the preceding session (i.e., the closing prices of the previous day, those of the morning session, or those of the afternoon session) or some other reference prices as specified.
+Closing-Price Trading: Under the closing-price trading system, off-auction orders of investors are matched, in principle, based on time priority before the morning and afternoon sessions and after the afternoon sessions at the closing prices of the preceding session or some other reference prices as specified.